joshchew24/notes/CPSC 404/In-Class Activity 2.md

 (c) Max # records that would fit in a page
 (d) Min possible height of this B+ Tree
 (e) Max possible height of this B+ Tree
 *Note: for (d) & (e), do not use formulas.
-Instead, start with the # leaf pages needed to hold the DEs, work bottom up
+Instead, start with the # leaf pages needed to hold the DEs, work bottom up, from leaves to their parents, to grandparents, etc., to the root.*
+## Response
+(a)